zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 However there might still be other problems in the zone data itself that this test is unaware of.

 <a name="q13"></a>
+#### 13. Can I test the DS records before they are published?
+Yes.
+Use the "Options" button and there add the Delegation Signer (DS) records to be tested.
+Zonemaster will then use those in the same way as if they were already added in the parent zone.

+<a name="q14"></a>
-#### 13. How can I test a "reverse" zone with Zonemaster?
+#### 14. How can I test a "reverse" zone with Zonemaster?
-To check a reverse zone with Zonemaster, one first needs to know what the reverse zone is.
-If you want to check the reverse zone, you have to enter it in the format that it has in the DNS, e.g.:
+To check a reverse zone with Zonemaster, one first needs to know what the reverse zone is, and enter it in the format it has in the DNS.
+A reserve zone is obtained by reversing an IP address and adding a suffix.
+IPv4 addresses use the suffix "in-addr.arpa" while IPv6 addresses
+use "ip6.arpa".

+Examples:
-  - 100.51.198.in-addr.arpa
+  - For IPv4 prefix '198.51.100.0/24': 100.51.198.in-addr.arpa
-  - 8.b.d.0.1.0.0.2.ip6.arpa
+  - For IPv6 prefix '2001:db8::/32': 8.b.d.0.1.0.0.2.ip6.arpa

 [AFNIC]:                                 https://www.afnic.fr/en/
 [Defined Test Cases]:                    https://github.com/zonemaster/zonemaster/tree/master/docs/specifications/tests#list-of-defined-test-cases